Microno95/desolver/README.md

 This is a python package for solving Initial Value Problems using various numerical integrators.
 Many integration routines are included ranging from fixed step to symplectic to adaptive integrators.

+Implicit integrators are intended for release 3.0, but that's far off for now.

 # To Install:
 Just type
 	pip install DESolver